danjeffrey/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/hist2-1.png)<!-- -->

-Filling the missing values changes the data set significantly.
+The above histogram shows that filling the missing values changes the data set significantly.
 It creates a spread of steps per day that is closer to a normal distribution.

 ```r